59de44955ebd/FDM-UL/README.md

 **New Features**

 * SOCKS5 proxy support
-* Integrated minimal Web Interface
+* Integrated minimal web interface

-  If activated, it only provides the single endpoint "/adddownload.req?URL=[url]", where [url] can either be a single URL or a list of multiple URLs separated by linefeed (\n).
-Useful for adding download jobs to FDM-UL from a browser via boomarklet.
+  If activated, it only provides the single HTTP endpoint "/adddownload.req?URL=[url]".
+Useful for adding download jobs to FDM-UL from a browser via [boomarklet](https://en.wikipedia.org/wiki/Bookmarklet) or [contextlet](https://github.com/davidmhammond/contextlets).

 **Removed Features**